argus-sh/argus-ts/README.md

 cli({
   name: "greet-cli",
-  description: "A simple demonstration of the Argus-TS MVP.", })
+  description: "A simple demonstration of the Argus-TS.", })
   .argument("<user>", "The username to greet.")
   .option("--greeting <word>", "The word to use for the greeting.", {